Mike Calveley: Chorley

-He was signed by National League North rivals Chorley on 8 July 2020.
+Calveley was signed by National League North rivals Chorley on 8 July 2020.
 Manager Jamie Vermiglio said that "he'll bring strength and energy to the midfield and our supporters will no doubt appreciate his work ethic".
 The "Magpies" enjoyed a deep run in the FA Cup, making it through three rounds of qualification with wins over Gateshead and York City and a bye.
 In the first round Proper, they came from two goals down to beat Wigan Athletic 3–2 after extra time, with Calveley providing the assist for Elliot Newby in Chorley's first goal of the comeback.
 They beat another League One side away from home in the second round, Peterborough United, and Calveley scored the winning goal on 62 minutes.
 He also scored in the next round as Chorley beat Championship side Derby County 2–0 at Victory Park.
 The cup run came to an end in the fourth round with a 1–0 home defeat to Premier League side Wolverhampton Wanderers.
 However, the 2020–21 season was curtailed early in February due to the pandemic.

 He agreed on a one-year contract extension in October 2021, keeping him at Chorley until the summer of 2023.
 He scored three goals across 42 appearances in the 2021–22 campaign, including playing in the play-off quarter-final defeat to York City.
 He made 46 appearances in the 2022–23 season, where Chorley missed out on the play-offs with defeat on the final day.
 He played 44 of Chorley's 46 league games of the 2023–24 season, helping the club to the play-offs with a fourth-place finish.
 They were beaten by Brackley Town at the semi-final stage.

 Calveley signed a new long-term contract with Chorley in October 2024 as manager Andy Preece felt he would continue to be a key member of the squad for "the next four or five seasons".
 He publicly praised the player again for his dependability the following month.
 Calveley scored 12 goals in 50 games during the 2024–25 campaign, including the play-off semi-final defeat at Scunthorpe United.
+He signed a new contract with the club in April 2026, saying "it was a no brainer for me and I'm excited for what the future holds for me here".
+He scored seven goals in 42 league games in the 2025–26 campaign.
+He was appointed as club captain in August 2026.